-Our new website (www.museumofthemarine.org) continues to receive positive reviews and we recently added some new videos to our online “Memory Zone” and the Institute’s Valor and Virtue page that are worth checking out for a little motivation.
+Our new website (www.museumofthemarine.org) continues to receive positive reviews and we recently added some new videos to our online “Memory Zone” and the Marine Leadership Forum’s Valor and Virtue page that are worth checking out for a little motivation.

 If you are thinking of buying a new vehicle, November is the month to do it.
 We have partnered with several local auto dealerships, and they are donating to us for every car sold.
 Please check our website for participating dealerships.

 Our website is a great resource and it will soon be home to a variety of courses under development for the Marine Leadership Forum.